Tellusant/docs/citations/index.md

 # External Citations
 See how external authorities (academic journals, newspapers, TV, governments, NGOs, companies) have cited Tellusant and its team members publicly over the years.

+These are the first 150 of around 400 citations (to be built out during 2026).

 Alphabetically listed by authority.

 ---